 Many successful dyslexic entrepreneurs say that having to learn to get around their dyslexia has helped them to be successful – that they wouldn’t change being dyslexic because it gave them an edge by teaching them how to handle hardship and failure.

 While there are many lessons to be learned from hardship, wouldn’t it be better to enjoy your talents and abilities and function well in school?
 I know that’s what I would want for my own kids.
 And it’s entirely possible!

 I am so thankful that the world is made up of so many different kinds of thinkers.
 Thank you Street Artist for making me smile!

-For more information about how you can help your bright but struggling learner meet his or her potential and enjoy school, join us for a parent information meeting.
-Go to www.learningdisability.com for details and RSVP.
+For more information about how you can help your bright but struggling learner meet his or her potential and enjoy school, join us for a Parent Information Meeting.

 “Helping smart but struggling students dramatically improve or completely correct their learning and attention challenges by developing the underlying learning skills that are not supporting the learner well enough.”

 We serve children and adults with diagnosed or undiagnosed learning and attention challenges including learning disabilities, dyslexia, ADHD, auditory processing disorders, and autism spectrum disorders.

 Author: At Wit’s End A Parent’s Guide to Ending the Struggle, Tears, and Turmoil of Learning Disabilities